lrenato10/Self_Driving_Car/Object_Detection_Project/README.md

 ```
 A new config file has been created, `pipeline_new.config`.
 Copy `pipeline_new.config` in experiments/reference/.
 We will use this pipeline to train our model.
+The `edit_config.py` will generate the pipeline of SSD architecture, but it is also possible to use `edit_config_frcnn.py` to generate the Faster-RCNN architecture pipeline

 ### Training